 In 2014 the City of Scottsdale carried out an extensive renovation of TPC Scottsdale under the supervision of architect Tom Weiskopf.
 The project included the relocation of four greens, resurfacing of all greens, reshaping and re-grassing all tee complexes, relocation and reshaping of all bunker complexes and re-landscaping of desert areas.
 The result was a more aesthetically pleasing resort for guests and strategically more challenging to PGA Tour players.

 Course knowledge around TPC Scottsdale is a plus and those with solid Event Form should be given due consideration.
 It is a ball strikers course and all aspects of a player’s game needs to be in tune.
 The big hitters will have a slight advantage on the gettable Par-5 15th and the driveable Par-4 17th.
 However, water is in play on both these holes so errant tee shots will be punished.
-Hitting plenty Greens in Regulation is the key attribute this week for success.
+Hitting plenty Greens in Regulation is key for success.

 Last year, California native, Rickie Fowler secured his 5th PGA Tour victory and first in nearly two years by winning the 2019 Waste Management Phoenix Open.
 It was a tournament where he was twice beaten in a playoff and a bizarre triple bogey on No. 11 looked to have derailed his chances of securing the elusive victory.